solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

     bool use_http2 = 10;

     // Note to developers: new Upstream Plugins must be added to this oneof field
-    // to be usable by Gloo.
+    // to be usable by Gloo Edge.
     oneof upstream_type {
         kubernetes.options.gloo.solo.io.UpstreamSpec kube = 1;
         static.options.gloo.solo.io.UpstreamSpec static = 4;